Choosing the size of plumbing fitting and dimensions of black and galvanized steel pipes from 1/2 inch to 1 inch - Blog déco - MC Fact

 1 1/2″ or 6/4″40/49DN4048.3mm3.2mm

-Table of insertion dimensions of the plumbing screw thread in a female fitting
+Table of dimensions for inserting the plumbing screw thread into a female fitting

 1/2″15mm to 20mm9mm to 12mm10mm